Allied health professionals

-Allied Health Professionals (AHPs) are pivotal to the care of our patients and a key part of our multidisciplinary teams.
+Allied health professionals (AHPs) are pivotal to the care of our patients and a key part of our multidisciplinary teams.
 They are the third largest clinical workforce in the NHS.

 They work across our hospitals, in patients' homes, and within the community, assessing, diagnosing, and treating people of all ages to enhance their health, well-being, and quality of life.